Start with the source, not the export

 - Start with one Heading 1 for the document title, then step down one level at a time.

-- Don't skip levels (H2 straight to H4) because it breaks logical nesting.
+- Do not skip levels (H2 straight to H4); it breaks logical nesting.

 - Use lists for list content, and quote styles for quotations, not manual indenting.